-1. A local law firm needs your advice.
-It currently has 20 PCs being used by its attorneys and staff, and it is debating whether to use Google Apps for Work or Office 365 as its productivity tools.
+A local law firm needs your advice.
+It currently has 20 PCs being used by its attorneys and staff, and it is debating whether to use Google Apps or Office 365 as its productivity tools.
 Write a two-page paper that summarizes your recommendation.
 What are two advantages and two disadvantages of each choice?
-Which alternative is more suitable for a law firm with 20 PCs?
 Which alternative is less expensive?
+What are two advantages of Office 365 over traditional Office?

 2. After reading the information presented in this chapter and other sources, write a one-page paper that describes two advantages and two disadvantages of SAN and NAS.
 Name two vendors of each technology.
 Which one is less expensive?
+Which one do you recommend for Project #1 above?